GoWithMi/EcoSystem/README.md

-# World’s Public Blockchain for a Distributed Smart Map Ecosystem"
+# World’s Public Blockchain for a Distributed Smart Map Ecosystem